 Rob Pickels 15:49

-And yeah, exactly.
-And now you bounce off them.
-Yeah.
-And by
+And yeah, exactly, and now you bounce off them.

-the way, that’s how I’m gonna die.
+Yeah – and by the way, that’s how I’m gonna die.
 I still think of myself as 220 pounds.
-One these days, I’m gonna go into a bar and pick a fight with a guy this size.
+One these days, I’m gonna go into a bar and pick a fight with a guy that’s like *this* size.
 That wasn’t sciency at all.
 What’s our next study?

 Rob Pickels 16:02